gbmhunter/blog/content/electronics/components/capacitors/_index.md

 </tbody>
 </table>

-<p>Polyester capacitors use polyester plastic film for their dielectric.
+Polyester capacitors use polyester plastic film for their dielectric.
 They have similar properties to disc ceramic capacitors.
 They are sometimes called green caps because they have a green outer plastic coating to protect them.
 The problem with that is that not all polyesters are green!
-Quite a few are brown, among other colours.</p>
+Quite a few are brown, among other colours.

-<h2>Supercapacitors</h2>
+### Supercapacitors

 <table>
 <tbody>